wasciutto/BioSim/README.md

+# BioSim

-# About this project
+## About this project

 The goal of this project was to generate data in a fun way to practice both Python general skills and use of Python statistics libraries such as numpy and matplotlib.

 Skills used:

-- General
-	- simulation
-	- data analytics

-- Python
-	- fundamentals (loops, arrays, classes, etc)
-	- file I/O (write csv)
 	- matplotlib.pyplot
 		- scatter plots
 		- axis labeling